 “‘Jurassic Park 2’ and ‘Jurassic Park III’ are still part of the overall continuity, as they’re set on a different island named Isla Sorna,” he said.

-- Jurassic World Fallen Kingdom trailer: Chris Pratt is the guardian of the dinosaurs, watch video
+- Jurassic World Fallen Kingdom movie review: This Chris Pratt starrer is a film of our times

 “I felt like I had a responsibility to do it.
 Mostly for Steven (Spielberg), in thanks for all he’s done for all of us and how much his movies meant to me in my childhood.
 But also, if one is asked to do this, it’s almost insulting to everyone else to say no. We’d all love this privilege – to be able to re-create a film that meant so much to us,” he added.